What happens when it rains in urban landscapes?

 Maintaining the quality of runoff

-In a sub-surface system, the utmost emphasis is placed on maintaining the quality of the runoff.
+In a sub-surface system, the whole emphasis is on maintaining the quality of the runoff.
 The debris and oils that come along with runoff flow are separated at the entrance of the system with the help of a stormtank shield.
-The collected runoff can either be left in the chamber to get seep into the native soil or can be discharged off to the nearby streams.
+The collected runoff can either be left in the chamber to seep into the native soil or can be discharged off to the nearby streams.
 It can also be used for irrigation.
 After all, the water is devoid of pollutants.

 Huge storage capacity